InstallCluster

 Octelium currently uses 2 types of data stores:

-- PostgreSQL as the primary store for all of its resources.
+1. PostgreSQL is used as the primary store for all of its resources.

-- Redis as the secondary store which is used for being a cache store as well as pub/sub infrastructure to send events among the different Cluster components.
+2. Redis is used as the secondary store which is used for caching as well as acting as a pub/sub infrastructure to send events among the different Cluster components.

 Bootstrap Config File